mscrm-addons.com logo displayed here.mscrm-addons.com logo displayed here.

 Import from Zip

-Like it says the first option allows you to import templates.
-After hitting on the [Import from Zip]-button, the window below opens.
-Here you have to specify a connection to the organization where you want to import your templates.
-Therefore, select an ❶ existing profile, click on the ❷ [Retrieve all]-button, select the ❸ target organization you wish and hit the [OK]-button.
+Clicking [Import from Zip] will open the window below.
+Here, you must specify a connection to the organization where you want to import your templates.
+Therefore, select an ❶ existing profile, click on the ❷ [Retrieve all] button, select the ❸ target organization you wish and hit the [OK] button.

 Figure 3: Connect to Target Organization